- Why Should You Customize Your WooCommerce Category Page?

 In today’s article, we’ll walk you through how to effectively and efficiently customize your WooCommerce category page and all the steps you need to take for it to happen.

 First of all, you might be asking yourself why you should customize your category page?
 Isn’t it good enough the way it is?
-Well, the answer to that is no, and I’ll spare you the research on this and tell you why.
+Unfortunately, the answer is no, and I’ll spare you the research on this and tell you why.

 The Benefits of Customizing your WooCommerce Category Page

-This can go way beyond a couple of paragraphs, but just to give you an idea, here are a couple of well-known advantages of a custom category page.
+This can go way beyond a couple of paragraphs, but here are a couple of well-known advantages of a custom category page to give you an idea.

-Another advantage of a customized category page is that it boosts revenues and profits.
-By designing a better WooCommerce category page, you will be able to present your goods in the best light possible, increasing consumer interest in purchasing them.
+A significant advantage of a customized category page is that it boosts revenues and profits.
+In addition, by designing a better WooCommerce category page, you will be able to present your goods in the best light possible, increasing consumer interest in purchasing them.

 As a matter of fact, according to Baymard Institute: